 The 1999 Act is intended to limit the application of the principle of contract rule, especially in certain circumstances.
 This made an important change to how third parties can legally enforce a contract.

 One of the first applicable cases was Nisshin Shipping Co Ltd v Cleaves & Co Ltd, which raised important questions in the shipping field related to the manner in which a third party (in this case, a chartering broker) could legally enforce a promise of benefit for them in the charter parties, which contained an arbitration clause.
 Under s.
 7 of the 1996 Arbitration Act, the ship-owner challenged the jurisdiction of the arbitrator in order to determine the chartering broker's demand for the time charters' commission due.
 The judge concluded that "the purpose of the clause was to confer a benefit to the extent of 1 percent commission on Cleaves alone."
 Thanks to the 1999 Act, the broker was able to enforce their claim against the ship-owner as a promisor, thanks to the arbitration clause.

 If you need help understanding the rule of privity of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.